 The Fuente De cable car is a must-do

 I should come clean here and admit that we only spent one day in the actual Picos — partly because we only had a limited time, partly because the kids weren’t up for much walking and partly because it was very hot.
 However, we did manage to take the vertiginous Fuente De cable car and mooch around a bit in the craggy peaks, we did see one of the infamous mountain dogs who have to protect their sheep from bears and wolves, and we did achieve our goal of getting up above the clouds so it wasn’t a complete disaster.

-Definitely a neck of the woods to return to — and hopefully get a bit more mountain walking in!
+This is definitely a neck of the woods we would love to revisit — and hopefully get a bit more mountain walking in!